When to Bring a Deal Coach Into a Live Opportunity

 “Budget shouldn’t be a problem.”

-Those statements may be encouraging, but they aren’t customer commitments.
+Those statements may be encouraging.

 A stronger forecast reflects evidence such as:

-Access to the decision owner
+Access to the Decision Owner

 A validated business case